snath-ai/.github/profile/README.md

 # The Lár Engine (Open Source)

-Lár is the lightweight, open‑source engine that powers all Snath.ai™ agents.
+Lár is the lightweight, open‑source engine that powers all SnathAI™ agents.
 It embraces a deterministic, define‑by‑run design philosophy that emphasizes clarity and reliability.

 ## Key Characteristics